top of page

 Oliver's Island is a small eyot in the river Thames opposite Strand-on-the-Green.
 It acquired its name after rumours that Oliver Cromwell used the island as a hide-out and held military councils at the Bull's Head pub during the English Civil War.

-Strand on the Green - The City Barge and Olivers Island
+The City Barge and Olivers Island - Strand on the Green - Chiswick

 SKU: CH76